 Sounds like a cat looks like a bird and flies like a harrier jet!
 Nature is absolutely incredible and it baffles us even more just when we think we have seen everything and we know about everything.
 Welcome to the astonishing world of hummingbirds.
 The agility, control and hyperactivity of these birds are second to none.
-Let us delve deeper into this subject and here are top 10 facts about hummingbirds around the world that you probably did not know till date.
+Let us delve deeper into this subject and here are the top 10 facts about hummingbirds around the world that you probably did not know to date.

 Facts About Hummingbirds

 1. Let us start with something simple.
 HAVE YOU EVER WONDERED WHY THESE SPECIES ARE CALLED ‘HUMMING’ BIRDS?
-Hummingbirds are tiny, colourful and cute birds that get their name from the humming noise its wings produce when they flap their wings very fast.
+Hummingbirds are tiny, colourful and cute birds that get their name from the humming noise their wings produce when they flap their wings very fast.
 They usually flap their wings so fast that it is almost impossible to notice it with a naked eye!
 This constant fluttering of wings causes a humming sound and hence the name hummingbirds.

 Also Read: Top 10 Types of Snakes In The World